Battle of Fitjar

-The Battle of Fitjar (Slaget ved Fitjar på Stord) took place in 961 in Fitjar at Stord in the county of Hordaland, Norway.
+The Battle of Fitjar (Slaget ved Fitjar på Stord) took place in 961 in Fitjar on the island Stord in the county of Hordaland, Norway.

 Battle and aftermath

 The Battle of Fitjar at Stord was the last battle in a war between the sons of Eric Bloodaxe and their uncle King Haakon the Good for power over Norway.
 It also formed part of a contest between Norway and Denmark to control the area of Oslofjord.

 Erling Eiriksson, Sigurd Sleva and Harald Greycloak, three of the sons of Eric Bloodaxe (Eirikssønnene) landed unnoticed on Hordaland in 961 and surprised the king at Fitjar.
-The battle was won by the forces of King Haakon, but he was wounded and eventually died.
-According to Snorri Sturluson, the king wanted the Norwegians to accept the sons of Eric Bloodaxe to succeed him as king and thus end the war.
+The battle was won by the forces of King Haakon, but he was wounded in the battle and died soon after it.
+According to Fagrskinna and Heimskringla, the dying king, wishing to end the conflict, handed over his kingship and retinue (hird) to Harald Greycloak, sending a letter to that effect.

 After Haakon's death, Harald Greycloak and his brothers became kings of Norway, but they had little authority outside western Norway.
 The third son of Eric Bloodaxe, Harald was the most powerful of the brothers by right of being the eldest surviving son.
-The succession issue was finally settled after Harold ascended the throne as Harald II of Norway.
-However, the Norwegians were severely tormented by years of war.
+The succession issue was finally settled after Harald ascended the throne as Harald II of Norway.
+However, the Norwegians were severely tormented by years of war, and many were dissatisfied by the destruction of pagan shrines by the hands of the Christian sons of Eric.
 After the assassination of Harald II, Harald Bluetooth (Harald I of Denmark) managed to force the people of Norway into temporary subjection.

 Legacy

+In memory of Haakon, his follower the skald Eyvindr skáldaspillir composed the poem Hákonarmál.
+The poem tells of the battle, the king’s death, and how he is greeted by the gods in Valhalla.